List of Fullmetal Alchemist characters: Pinako Rockbell

 Pinako Rockbell (ピナコ・ロックベル, Pinako Rokkuberu) is the paternal grandmother of Winry Rockbell, and also a surgeon and weaponsmith living and working in the town of Resembool in the eastern region of Amestris.
 Mixing her two specialties, Pinako is also a prominent automail engineer and presumably the founder of Rockbell Automail, a family-run automail atelier within the town.
 Pinako also happens to be the neighbor and close family friend of the Elrics - Van Hohenheim, Trisha, Edward and Alphonse.
-As Winry's only remaining blood relative after the death of her parents, and the closest adult to the Elric brothers after their mother's passing and their father's disappearance, Pinako acts as caretaker to the three youngsters, training Winry in automail engineering and serving as Ed and Al's home base whenever they return to Resembool.
+As Winry's only remaining blood relative after the death of her parents, and the closest adult to the Elric brothers after their mother's death and their father's disappearance, Pinako acts as caretaker to the three youngsters, training Winry in automail engineering and serving as Ed and Al's home base whenever they return to Resembool.

 Her Japanese voice actresses are Miyoko Asō in the old version and Mami Koyama in the young version.
 In the English adaptation, her voice actresses are Juli Erickson in the old version and Shelley Calene-Black in the young version.